mariaeid/Cyberlink/README.md

 <img src="https://media.giphy.com/media/wpoLqr5FT1sY0/giphy.gif" alt="07 - Cyberlink" width="50%">

 This is the second assignment in the course PHP at YRGO yrkeshögskola.
+It contains a Reddit clone where you can create your user, edit user information, add and share links with others and vote on links.

 ## Getting Started